ryan-montville/cs313413sp25group5p4/doc/readme.md

-Add write up here, remove everything below
+Add write up here, remove everything below, not sure if packages.mgp needs to be updated

 Please include these deliverables in the doc folder of your project 4.
 * (0.5) Include the extended state machine model from a future in-class group activity.
 (Minimally, a cell phone scan of your drawing is acceptable.)